Prrromanssss/DAEC-fullstack/README.md

 And now we can run parallel 2 2 + and 2 2 + and then just add up their results

-We have N expressions, every expression is processed by some agent But that's not all, inside each expression we process subexpressions with different agents
+We have N expressions, every expression is processed by some agent.
+But that's not all, inside each expression we process subexpressions with different agents

 If the HTTP-server server crashed and we have expressions that did not have time to be calculated, by rebooting the server we will return to their calculations